mesosphere/dcos-commons/tools/README.md

 [dcos CLI is now logged in...]
 ```

 If the `print` argument is provided, `dcos_login.py` will also print the resulting token to stdout.
-All other log output is always sent to stderr, to ensure that stdout is not polluted by logs.
+All other log output is sent to stderr.

 #### Environment variables